garrettlaman/garrettlaman.github.io/content/Homelab/Deploying GeoIP blocking, CrowdSec, and IP block lists to OPNsense.md

 ## Deploying web-based IP blocklists to fill in the gaps

 As a final layer of IP blocklisting, I wanted to test out configuring a web-based IP blocklist within OPNsense.
 I poked around online and found [bitwire-it/blocklist](https://github.com/bitwire-it/ipblocklist).
-It's a frequently updated aggregated blocklist that pulls from numerous reputable blocklists, and is freely available on GitHub.
+It's an automatically updated aggregated list that pulls from numerous reputable blocklists, and is freely available on GitHub.

+I [forked the repo](https://github.com/garrettlaman/ipblocklist) so that I could add my own changes since the maintainers seem to have lost interest in the project.
+I [removed a few deprecated IP lists](https://github.com/garrettlaman/ipblocklist/commit/c8c306ad9939690f865b6a6f7daf9ff57b35475f), [added functionality to inform me of how many IP/CIDR entries were being added from each blocklist](https://github.com/garrettlaman/ipblocklist/commit/3c8b4610f39e7104f98dae335c5ba572f6e2c4dd), and then activated the [pre-built GitHub Action](https://github.com/garrettlaman/ipblocklist/blob/dev/.github/workflows/update.yml) to update the IP list every two hours.

+The result was an IP blocklist that updates automatically every two hours, and I have control over the forked repository so I can make any changes I want to.

 ### Increasing Maximum Firewall Table Entires